OpenINF/.github/.github/PULL_REQUEST_TEMPLATE.md

 Pull Request Requirements:

 - Please include tests to illustrate the problem this PR resolves.
-- Please lint your changes by running `npm run lint` before creating a PR.
+- Please lint your changes locally by running `pnpm run lint` before creating a PR.
 - Please update the documentation in the `/doc` directory where necessary.
 - Please place an “x” (no spaces: “[x]”) in all “[ ]” that apply below.
 -->